|COPYRIGHT © 2006-2019 rosalienebacchus.com. ALL RIGHTS RESERVED.

 from an unexpected contact with Samuel Singh, a young Guyanese-American

 poet in New York.
 Samuel’s collection of poems, My Voice, brought a new

 direction in my journey as a writer.
 (I’ll talk more about this on my page,

-Novel to be Published.)
-Samuel introduced my work to Gary Girdhari, the editor
+Novels to be Published.)
+Samuel introduced my work to Gary Girdhari, the

 Inspiration for my fictional short stories came from events and people I have